Let a Waldorf Car Crash Law Firm Pursue Your Compensation

 When an automobile accident occurs, drivers and passengers can receive multiple injuries.
 Whether it’s being cut from broken glass or metal, hit by unsecured items inside the car, or being ejected from the vehicle during a rollover, the fact is numerous types of injuries can occur.
-Our Walfdorf auto accident law firm understands the pain you may be feeling and wants to help you recover damages.
+Our Walfdorf auto accident attorney understands the pain you may be feeling and wants to help you recover damages.

 The Most Common Injuries After a Maryland Motor Vehicle Accident

 Unfortunately, victims sustaining auto accident injuries often find themselves facing not only physical pain, but also large medical bills, lost wages, and even emotional issues such as depression.
 Here are some details regarding the 10 most common car accident injuries.

 1. BRAIN INJURIES

 Some of the most serious car accident injuries, brain injuries can run the gamut from mild concussions that heal after a few weeks to traumatic brain injuries that are irreversible and impair a person’s speech, memory, vision, or even their ability to control their emotions.

 Because a person’s head is so vulnerable in an automobile accident, a variety of other injuries can occur in addition to brain injuries.
 These can include eye injuries that may result in blindness, dental injuries that result in lost teeth or jaw fractures, and ear injuries that lead to hearing loss.

 In most car accidents, a person’s neck stretches and quickly whips back into place, damaging ligaments and even the spinal cord.
 Commonly known as whiplash, it can cause chronic pain and greatly impact one’s quality of life.
 In addition to whiplash, more severe neck injuries can occur, such as a crushed larynx or trachea, or even a broken neck, which can result in immediate death.